What is Conversation Intelligence? A Plain-English Guide for Teams

 What Is Conversation Intelligence in Simple Terms?

-A conversation intelligence platform takes spoken conversations and turns them into:
+A conversation intelligence platform takes spoken conversations and turns them into structured, actionable records.
+Instead of producing a raw transcript, it produces:

 What Does Conversation Intelligence Actually Do?